NuTufts/ChromaUBooNE/README.md

 ### My experiences

 I really love the idea of ShrinkWrap, I really do.
-But I am neither lucky enough nor smart enough to get it work.
-For me, what worked was I reduced the number of components to install using the chroma_deps setup.py and manual installed the other dependencies.
-For a diary of my installation-from-scratch experience on two different linux machines where I did not have root priveledges see INSTALLATION_DIARY.md.
+But I am neither lucky enough nor smart enough to get it to work out-of-the-box.
+For me, what worked was I reduced the number of components to install in the chroma_deps setup.py script and manually installed the other dependencies.
+For a diary summarizing what I installed (and short notes on how) during my from-scratch effort on linux machines where I did not have root priveledges, see INSTALLATION_DIARY.md.